cian-gmit-da2020/PandS-Project/README.md

 Finally the function ends with two more methods. fig.tight_layout() is used to improve the spacing between the 4 axes [9].
 Finally the function ends with a call of fig.savefig() and uses the **fileout** filepath variable to write the image to the specified filename.

 **Example**
-Later in the programme the function is called as follows:
+Later in the program the function is called as follows:

 <pre><code>makehist(df_dict, "petal_length", (15, 10), "Petal Length Distribution All Species", "Petal Length Histogram.png")</code></pre>